DIY-Recording-Equipment/diyre-libdoc/old guides/doa.md

 {% lightbox 'https://www.diyrecordingequipment.com/products/doa-colour-kit', 'md' %}

-Thank you for purchasing a <a href="https://www.diyrecordingequipment.com/products/doa-colour-kit">DOA Colour</a>.
+Thank you for purchasing a [DOA Colour](https://www.diyrecordingequipment.com/products/doa-colour-kit).

 Before you begin, check the revision of your PCB.
-If yours says "Rev A 2015" on the top side, follow the <a href="https://www.diyrecordingequipment.com/pages/doa-colour-assembly-guide">Rev A assembly guide</a>.
+If yours says "Rev A 2015" on the top side, follow the [Rev A assembly guide](https://www.diyrecordingequipment.com/pages/doa-colour-assembly-guide).
 If yours does not say "Rev A" on the front, you are on the correct page.

-If this is your first DIY project ever, we recommend reading our <a href="http://www.diyrecordingequipment.com/pages/getting-started">Getting Started Guide</a>.
+If this is your first DIY project ever, we recommend reading our [Getting Started Guide](http://www.diyrecordingequipment.com/pages/getting-started).

 ## Required Tools